Piyushwarade/WeatherDetails/OpenWeatherProject/README.md

 Open browser with url "https://localhost:3000" to replicate the UI.

-Run command mocha in OpenWeatherProject folder to test API.
+Run command "npm install --global mocha" followed by "mocha" in OpenWeatherProject folder to test API.

 Thanks.